mech-a/remark-d2/README.md

 ## Installation

 Ensure that you have [d2](https://github.com/terrastruct/d2) installed and accessible on your `PATH`.
-Then, install using your favorite package manager, install the plugin:
+Then, install using your favorite package manager:

-`npm i -D @mech-a/remark-d2`
+`npm install remark-d2`

 ## Usage